lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides.html.md

 ---
-title: Guides
+title: Introduction
 layout: guide
-tags: ['toplevel']
+tags: ['guide', 'toplevel']
+pageOrder: 0
+topBarTitle: Guides
-pageOrder: 1
+topbarOrder: 1
+topbarTag: guide
 ---

-# Application Developer Guides
+# Introduction

 Application development on this platform is super easy.

 ## Where to start?